Kenneth-Macharia/FastFoodFast/README.md

     2.A RESTful API developed using Python Flask, persisting to a PostgreSQL database

 ## Testing the API
-The API is live on Heroku and can be tested using postman.
+The API is live on Heroku and can be tested using postman:

-Follow the link below to the API documentation for instructions on how to test it.
+    1.Follow the link below to the API documentation for instructions on how to test it.

-Select the 'Heroku | FastFoodFast | API' postman environment, which will link to Heroku.
+    2.Select the 'Heroku | FastFoodFast | API' postman environment, which will link to Heroku.

         https://documenter.getpostman.com/view/5300721/Rztsom84